landaire/rust-proc-macro-without-dependencies/README.md

 ## Credits

-This repo was heavily based off of referencing [nanoserde](https://github.com/not-fl3/nanoserde/blob/ceab998766086a9ce2ae88b66548622c1d726def/derive/src/parse.rs)'s parsing logic and influenced by my [rants](https://internals.rust-lang.org/t/breakage-of-fragile-proc-macros-in-nightly-2020-07-03/12688) on the rust internals forum.
+The logic in this crate was written by referencing [nanoserde](https://github.com/not-fl3/nanoserde/blob/ceab998766086a9ce2ae88b66548622c1d726def/derive/src/parse.rs)'s parsing logic and influenced by my [rants](https://internals.rust-lang.org/t/breakage-of-fragile-proc-macros-in-nightly-2020-07-03/12688) on the rust internals forum.

 ## Support